BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Use the Piano to Get the Right Key

 As mentioned above, learning how to sing in key also requires you to develop the keenness of your ear in distinguishing notes.
-As an exercise, you should try to memorize the sound of each note.
+As a singing exercises, you should try to memorize the sound of each note.
 Using the piano, you can then play a note within your range.
-Try to listen to it and remember the sound of the note, identifying the written note with its sound.
+Try to listen carefully to it and remember the sound of the note, identifying the written note with its sound.

 Afterward, play the note a few times until its sound sinks into your subconscious mind.
 Then, try to hum the note repetitively until you memorize how it sounds.
 Then, play your home note.
 Soon after, sing intervals of a 3rd, of a 5th from it.
 Can you go back to your home note?